ajpgarner/moment/README.md

 Author: Andrew J. P. Garner

-Moment a set of tools designed to aid in the generation and manipulation of operator matrices, for use in the context of convex optimisation problems.
+Moment a set of tools designed to aid in the generation and manipulation of operator matrices, for use in the context of convex optimization problems.
 In particular, it aids in the generation of hierarchies of moment matrices and localizing matrices, such as arise in the NPA [1] and PNA [2] hierarchies.

-### Usage

-A typical program using Moment should first define a `Scenario` object, describing the number of distinct parties, the measurements per parties, and the number of outcomes per measurement.
-For example, a CHSH Scenario would define two parties, with two measurements per party, each with two outcomes.

-For simple use cases, where only a single moment matrix (i.e. also at a fixed level within the hierarchy), a `MomentMatrix` object can be created.
-For example, ``scenarioObj.MakeMomentMatrix(1)`` generates the level 1 moment matrix associated with a scenario.

-In more complex cases (e.g. where multiple depths are required, or sets of localizing matrices are also considered), a `MatrixSystem` should be created.
-This object represents a shared set of SDP variables, where the same variable might appear in multiple different moment matrices and localizing matrices.

-To ensure consistency between the many dependent objects, once a `MatrixSystem` has been created (even implicitly), no further changes can be made to the `Scenario` object.
-However, a `clone()` method is provided for `Scenario`, that constructs a deep copy, which will allow changes to the setting (until it, in turn, is associated with a new `MatrixSystem`).
+Can also generate matrices for inflated causal-compatibility scenarios [3].

 ### References / additional reading